rchillyard/Number/README.md

 It would be possible to implement $\pi$ values similarly to 𝜀 values (as evaluations of $e^{ix}$).
 However, this is not currently done (future enhancement?).
 See Complex numbers.

+Negative values associated with _SquareRoot_ are imaginary numbers.

 Constants
 =========